vishvAsa/AgamaH/hinduism/misc-articles/sanderson_tolerance.md

 - 9. I have emended the edition’s nirgranthānārthavāda- to nirgranthānātmavādi-, since anārthavāda yields no meaning, while anātmavādi- ‘denier of the self’ yields a meaning fully apposite to the context, defining Buddhists as it does in terms of the doctrine that most starkly differentiates from them all  other Indian religious traditions.

-Similarly, the seventh-century Mīmāṁsaka Kumārila declares: 10
+Similarly, the seventh-century Mīmāṁsaka Kumārīla declares: 10

 - 10. Tantravārttika, vol. 1, pp. 114, ll.
 20–115, l.
 6, on 1.3.3–4.

 > The texts that may not be drawn on, because they contradict the Veda and
 because we can detect their [base] motives, are, we are taught, [the following.
 Firstly they are] these well-known works of religion-cum-irreligion rejected by Vaidikas and accepted [as scriptures] by the Sāṁkhyas, the followers of the Yoga school, the Pāñcarātrika Vaiṣṇavas, the Pāśupatas,11 the Buddhists, and the Jainas.

-11. By the time of Kumārila, an approximate contemporary of the Buddhist Dharmakīrti, who was active sometime between c.
+11. By the time of Kumārīla, an approximate contemporary of the Buddhist Dharmakīrti, who was active sometime between c.
 550 and 650, the Śaiva Mantramārga was well enough established to attract trenchant criticism from the latter.
 Its earliest scriptural texts go back to the fifth to sixth centuries, inscriptions recording the initiation of kings following its procedures are attested from the seventh onwards, and epigraphical evidence of its monastic institutions goes back to the late sixth (Sander son 2013b, pp. 235–236).
-It is extremely improbable, therefore, that Kumārila was familiar only with  the Atimārga and not also with the Mantramārga.
+It is extremely improbable, therefore, that Kumārīla was familiar only with  the Atimārga and not also with the Mantramārga.
 I am therefore inclined to think that he is using the  term Pāśupata here to cover the Pāśupatas and all subsequent Śaiva developments up to his time, understanding it as meaning ‘one who follows what has been taught by Paśupati’, where Paśupati is to be understood simply as a synonym of Śiva (see, e.g., Nāmaliṅgānuśāsana 1.1.130–134).
 The same  will apply to Medhātithi’s use of the term Pāśupata in my preceding citation.
 Both authors are perhaps using what they considered to be the properly Vaidika expression for the teachings of Śiva, following  Mahābhārata 12.337.59ab: sāṁkhyaṁ yogaṁ pañcarātraṁ vedāḥ pāśupataṁ tathā.

 > These hide in the shadow cast by a screen of pious observance containing some elements of the Veda’s teaching; but their real purpose is to win
 social approval, wealth, veneration, and fame.
 They are contrary to the Veda  and incoherent.
 The greed and other [vices of their authors] are manifest.
 They have been composed on the basis of arguments framed within the limits  of [the means of non-transcendental knowledge, namely] sense-perception,  inference, analogy, and presumption.
 They are perfumed with the fragrance of  a handful of teachings congruent with Śruti and Smr̥ti, [advocating such virtues as] non-violence, truthfulness, self-control, generosity, and compassion;  but [at the same time] they propagate teachings of a quite different nature, teachings that are little more than means of making a living, by demonstrating the occasional successes of a handful of spells and herbs able to counteract  the effects of poison, to subject people, to drive them out, to drive them mad, and so forth.
 And [secondly they are] the works even more remote [from the
 Veda] (bāhyatarāṇi) that prescribe [observances] that are contaminated by
 [culturally alien] practices proper to barbarians (mlecchācāramiśra-), such as eating from a skull-bowl (kabhojana-) and wandering naked (nagnacaraṇa-).12

-- 12. Here I propose that Kumārila wrote mlecchācāra-miśra-kabhojana-nagnacaraṇādi rather the edition’s reading mlecchācāra-miśra-kabhojana-nagnācaraṇa, and, as my translation shows, I analyse this compound as mlecchācāramiśra-kabhojana-nagnacaraṇādi, taking ka- in the meaning ‘human head’, ‘skull’ (syn. kapālam) (see, e.g., Abhidhānaratnamālā 5.61).
+- 12. Here I propose that Kumārīla wrote mlecchācāra-miśra-kabhojana-nagnacaraṇādi rather the edition’s reading mlecchācāra-miśra-kabhojana-nagnācaraṇa, and, as my translation shows, I analyse this compound as mlecchācāramiśra-kabhojana-nagnacaraṇādi, taking ka- in the meaning ‘human head’, ‘skull’ (syn. kapālam) (see, e.g., Abhidhānaratnamālā 5.61).
 In this I am swayed by the testimony of a  parallel discussion in Medhātithi, Manubhāsya on 2.6: syāt tādr̥śī vedaśākhā yasyām ayaṁ narāsthip ātra-bhojana-nagnacaryādir upadiṣṭo bhavet, ‘There might well be a branch of the Veda [now defunct]  which is such that in it such [practices] as eating from a vessel made from a human skull and wandering naked might have been prescribed’.
 Jhā (1924) did not see the reference to the skull-bowl users here, dividing the compound as mlecchācāramiśraka-bhojana-ācaraṇa and translating it as follows: ‘absolutely repugnant practices fit for Mlecchas, such as the eating together of many persons, and the like’.
 Similarly Kataoka 2011, pt 2, p.
 351: ‘barbarian customs, i.e. the practice of eating together’.
-Evidently  this ‘eating together’ renders Kumārila’s miśrakabhojana-.
+Evidently  this ‘eating together’ renders Kumārīla’s miśrakabhojana-.
 I argue against this interpretation in detail  in my forthcoming Śaivism and Brahmanism.
 Those who ate from a bowl fashioned from a human skull  were the ascetics of the Lākula and Kāpālika traditions of the Atimārga and, in the Mantramārga and  Kulamārga, persons engaged in the propitiation of Bhairava and/or Cāmuṇḍā/Kālī through the practice of the Kāpālika observance.
 On the three Mārgas (Ati-, Mantra, and Kula-) see Sanderson 2014.
-  - Kumārila’s and Medhātithi’s ‘wandering naked’ (nagnacaraṇam, nagnacaryā) probably refers to the  practice of wandering Jaina mendicant ascetics.
+  - Kumārīla’s and Medhātithi’s ‘wandering naked’ (nagnacaraṇam, nagnacaryā) probably refers to the  practice of wandering Jaina mendicant ascetics.
 See also Medhātithi on 4.30: ‘The pāṣaṇḍinaḥ are the red-robed, the naked wanderers, and others, who adopt the insignia [of religious observances] that are  outside [the Veda]’ (pāṣaṇḍino bāhyaliṅgino raktapaṭanagnacarakādayaḥ).
 The expression ‘red-robed’ (raktapaṭaḥ) is commonly used as a somewhat undignified term for Buddhists in non-Buddhist sources, as in Āgamaḍambara, prose before 1.17 (bho raktapaṭa) and 3.26 (raktapaṭocchiṣṭaṁ), and Śaṇkara,  Brahmasūtrabhāsya on 2.2.35, and the pairing of Buddhists and Jainas is standard.

 Concluding his argument he points out that greed and other such base urges
 (lobhādi) are a sufficient explanation of the source of all these traditions, and that they themselves make no claim to be Veda-based (vedamūlatvam).
 So, he says, it is these that are referred to by Manu when he speaks of followers of forbidden religious  practices (pāṣaṇḍinaḥ) and rules that they should not be honoured even with speech:13